scalableminds/webknossos/docs/datasets.md

 ### Delete Tab

-Offers an option to delete a dataset and completely removes it from webKnossos.
-Careful, this can not be undone!
+Offers an option to delete a dataset and completely remove it from webKnossos.
+Be careful, this can not be undone!

 ![Dataset Editing: Delete Tab](images/delete_tab.jpeg)